 “I’m expanding that project, and going to New York and working with animal shelters there,” says Trinh, who also teaches others how to photograph and edit images of dogs in the style she’s developed.

-“I wanted to plan a community where people can submit their images and I could share it with more people.
+“I wanted to plan a community where people can submit their images and I could share them with more people.
 By myself, it’s kind of hard to travel the entire world and visit animal shelters, so this way, the project can go global.”

 “Developing a style is extremely important and is the birthplace of your creativity.
 Once you’ve developed your style, you can do anything.”